Ann-Marie Hermans: Controversies

 In August 2025, Hermans compared former Premier Daniel Andrews to the Soviet dictator Joseph Stalin, saying: "The erosion of democratic principles in this state under the leadership of the former premier Daniel Andrews cannot go without comparisons to Joseph Stalin."
 Soon after, Hermans said she regretted comparing Andrews to Stalin but added: “I don’t take back the autocratic side [of my speech].
 I think that is a fair description of Daniel Andrews’ leadership, and perhaps words could have been chosen a little bit different in terms of Stalin because obviously, we haven’t had the sort of genocide [of the Stalin regime] and I wouldn’t want that.”

 Hermans’ Liberal Party colleague, Georgie Crozier, criticised her comments, saying that they weren’t appropriate, while the leader of the National Party, Danny O’Brien, called her comments "odious".
-The Leader of the Victorian Liberal Party, Brad Battin, said he was "disappointed and very angry about what has happened,” referring to the comments made by Hermans, and fellow conservative MLC Moira Deeming, yet did not condemn the comments.
+Then Leader of the Victorian Liberal Party, Brad Battin, said he was "disappointed and very angry about what has happened,” referring to the comments made by Hermans, and fellow conservative MLC Moira Deeming, yet did not condemn the comments.